0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 # #7 What is the name of the injected dll file loaded from the recent process?

-An injected DLL (Dynamic Link Library) is a malicious code that is injected into a legitimate process in order to modify its behavior or to gain unauthorized access to the system.
+An injected DLL (Dynamic Link Library) is a malicious code that is injected into a legitimate process in order to modify its behavior or gain unauthorized access to the system.
 This technique is often used by malware to evade detection and to perform various malicious activities, such as stealing data, downloading additional malware, or providing remote access to the attacker.
 We can use `ldrmodules` plugin and specify the PID of that process `880` to get that. ldrmodules plugin lists all the DLLs that have been loaded into the memory space of the specified process, along with their base addresses, size, and path on the file system.
-This information can be useful in identifying any malicious DLLs that may have been injected into the process's memory space, or to determine the modules that are causing the process to behave unexpectedly.
+This information can be useful in identifying any malicious DLLs that may have been injected into the process's memory space or to determine the modules that are causing the process to behave unexpectedly.

 ```
 Pid      Process              Base       InLoad InInit InMem MappedPath